Clemente Soto Velez Cultural and Educational Center: From PS 160 to Clemente Soto Vélez Cultural Center and Educational Center

-Exhibitions
+Exhibitions and Initiatives

-In 2022 an exhibition curated by Yasmeen Abdallah and Anna Shukeylo titled "To Have And To Hold" was presented.
+In 2022, an exhibition curated by Yasmeen Abdallah and Anna Shukeylo titled "To Have And To Hold" was presented.
 The show was inspired by memories of the Manhattan's Lower East Side neighborhood.
 Participating artists included Maria De Los Angeles and Julia Justo among others.

+The Clemente announced in October 2025 that it would launch Nueva York Chronicles, an interactive digital archive rooted in a map of New York City's five boroughs to preserve the records of Latin American immigrant communities in the city.